WEZB

-WEZB (97.1 FM) is a commercial radio station licensed to New Orleans, Louisiana.
-Owned by Audacy, Inc., it broadcasts a Top 40 (CHR) radio format.
-It rarely uses its call sign, instead calling itself B97 FM.
-The studios and offices are located at the 400 Poydras Tower in Downtown New Orleans.
-The station airs the syndicated Kidd Kraddick Morning Show from KHKS Dallas on weekdays.
+WEZB (97.1 MHz, "B97 FM") is a commercial radio station licensed to New Orleans, Louisiana.
+Owned by Audacy, Inc., it broadcasts a contemporary hit radio format.
+The radio studios and offices are located at the 400 Poydras Tower in Downtown New Orleans.
+The station airs the syndicated The Kidd Kraddick Morning Show from KHKS Dallas on weekdays.

 WEZB has an effective radiated power (ERP) of 100,000 watts.
 The transmitter site is off Behrman Highway in the city's Algiers neighborhood.
-The signal covers much of Southeastern Louisiana and Southwestern Mississippi.
 WEZB broadcasts in the HD Radio hybrid format.

 History

 On September 1, 1945, 97.1 signed on the air as WRCM, the FM simulcast of WJMR (990 AM; WGSO) and sister station to WJMR-TV (now WVUE), all owned by George J. Mayoral.
 Then, around 1966–67 after the TV station had already been sold, the Supreme Broadcasting Company bought the two radio stations and changed the call signs to WNNR and WNNR-FM.
 At the time, the stations were located in the Jung Hotel at 1500 Canal Street in downtown New Orleans.
 WNNR-FM had a power of only 20,500 watts from an antenna 310 feet atop the building, a fraction of its current wattage and antenna height.

 On January 2, 1972, EZ Communications acquired the FM station.
-It became WEZB, part of a chain of Beautiful Music stations such as WEZC Charlotte, WEZR Washington and others owned by EZ.
+It became WEZB, part of a chain of beautiful music stations such as WEZC Charlotte, WEZR Washington and others owned by EZ.
 While it was profitable, it was not able to best WWL-FM (now WLMG) in the easy listening format.
 Briefly in the 1970s when disco music became a popular genre, 97.1 became "Disco 97 FM" on February 8, 1979.
 However, the disco era was short, with WEZB switching to a rhythmic contemporary format, called FM 97, The Rhythm Of The City.
 "We had a big party in the Atrium at the Hyatt Regency Hotel", says Jimmy Roberts, B97 FM's first "BJ", the station's version of a DJ.
 On January 1, 1980, "Baby New Year was dropped from the ceiling and we switched over from being FM 97, The Rhythm Of The City to The New B97 FM."

 According to Jackson "Jack Da Wack" Tally, who was also one of B97 FM's first Bee Jocks, in early November 1979, the station slowly started to work more Top 40 music into the playlist and scaled back the rhythmic titles.
 By the end of that year, the staff was ready for the format change to B97 FM.
 This station would be a popular Top 40 outlet for years to come, much like "The Mighty 690, WTIX" was in the 1960s and 1970s.